StevenClontz/clontz.org/pages/potluck6.md

 ## Rules

+**Consider the below rules as unofficial, pending feedback.
+Email me at <steven.clontz@gmail.com> if you have thoughts.**

 * Teams are comprised of one or two people.

 * The organizer will provide two puzzles exclusively for Designer Teams to